rishuriya/Jovian-Perspective/README.md

 - ### Auto Enhance
     We have provided two types of enhancement:

-    1) The first one enhances the image based on the mean and variance of the colors and brightness of each pixel.
+    1) The first one enhances the image based on the mean and variance of the colors, and brightness of each pixel.

         ![image](https://user-images.githubusercontent.com/91690484/193459988-6ac51381-6fd3-40af-90cd-a9036f415ce8.png)